DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 I think Insta360's product design always emphasizes on "user experience", and that's why I insisted on doing the review - only after I've used it myself will I have the urge to share it.

-In addition, Insta360 has always been better than DJI in terms of apps, compared to Osmo Nano's often-unstable app connection (laughs), even when switching to Osmo 360 or Osmo Action 5 Pro, there are not so many connectivity issues.
+Furthermore, Insta360 has consistently outperformed DJI in terms of its app.
+In contrast, the DJI Osmo Nano's app connection is often unstable (laughs), and even when switching to the DJI Osmo 360 or Osmo Action 5 Pro, such frequent connection problems do not occur.

 DJI is more interested in the "sports scene"?

-Some of the features of the Osmo Nano make me think that it's a great mini camera for recording "sports scenes".
+Some features of the DJI Osmo Nano make me think that it's a mini camera that's perfect for recording "sports scenes".

 The products launched by DJI in the past two years all have a strong "sports attribute", and you can feel the strong "sense of technology" from the product design.